- This post contains affiliate links. Read more here.

 The ChomChom is a legendary lint roller that some pet parents like to use on carpets as well as their clothes and furniture.
 It uses a textured fabric—not sticky tape—to trap pet hair, which means it’s environmentally friendly and reusable, with no refills or batteries required.

-Our testers found it excellent as promised for clothes and furniture but “effective but inconsistent” on rugs and carpets.
+Our testers found it excellent as promised for clothes and furniture and “effective but inconsistent” on rugs and carpets.
 Pet parents with flat carpets are likely to have the most success, but the small device still takes a lot more passes to clean a carpet than the larger bristle-style rakes.
 We recommend it for clothes, furniture, and carpet touch-ups or hard-to-reach places.

 Key features: